Unlimited-demi/react-webapp/README.md

-# Project Title: React and Flask Token Authentication with Profile
+# Project Title: React and Flask Token Authentication with Profile (PLEASE MAKE SURE YOU ARE IN THE "MASTER" BRANCH)

 ## Overview